starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Non-US keyboard keys not working
-- Use the LUG Helper to select a recent Staging Wine and then select your keyboard language
+- Check the [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#general-news) and use the LUG Helper "manage runners" options to select a recent staging wine
-  - in a terminal run `./sc-launch.sh shell` then `winecfg`
+- In a terminal run `./sc-launch.sh shell` then `winecfg`
-  - Select your lanuage from the list and turn on scancode detection
+- Select your language from the list and enable scancode auto-detection
     ![staging_input_menu](https://github.com/user-attachments/assets/a525f310-3a2a-49b1-bb6e-c07875e15608)

-- If the above don't fix it, you can try setting the `LANG=` environment variable.
+- If the above doesn't fix it, you can try setting the `LANG=` environment variable.
 For example, `LANG=de_DE`

 ***